rotimiakinrinde/Employee-Performance-and-Attrition-Analysis/README.md

 ### Business Context

 Emerald Technologies has over 1 billion subscribers and employs a diverse workforce across various regions and departments.
-The company faces challenges with:
+The company faces challenges with and want to :

 1. **High Attrition Rates:** Understanding factors driving employee turnover.
 2. **Performance Gaps:** Identifying low-performing employees for targeted development.